CodeYourFuture/immersive-go-course/docker-cloud/README.md

 This project will require us to pull together information from several different guides to get an application developed locally to run in the cloud.
 This project will give you experience of building and deploying a real applications.
 Our focus here is **not** on the Go code, but on the infrastructure around it.

 > **Important:** You will need a GitHub repo to complete this becase we'll be using [GitHub Actions](https://docs.github.com/en/actions).
-If you are not already working in the `immersive-go-course` repository, now would be a good time!
+If you are not already working in your own fork of the `immersive-go-course` repository, now would be a good time!

 ### Motivation